Learn to write with voice, choice, and creativity!

 Meet the Professors

-Amy Nocton is an ECE Spanish instructor at EO Smith High School and has been teaching English composition as an adjunct for ten years for the University of Connecticut, Storrs campus.
+Amy Nocton is an Early College Experience (ECE) Spanish instructor at EO Smith High School and has been teaching English composition as an Adjunct Faculty member for ten years for the University of Connecticut, Storrs campus.
 She is a film aficcionado and a published poet.
 Amy has long incorportated film into her ECE courses and her English classes at UConn as another means of exploring text and creativity.
 Amy's late husband, the former Director of the Connecticut Writing Project, used to run this course, so she learned from the best mentor possible and will do her best to make the course what he would have wanted it to be.